• Home

 Mayo Clinic Discovery

-In 2007, researchers at the Mayo Clinic studied a new medical device.
-They were startled to discover that the sound waves emitted from the device could destroy four of the most dangerous types of antibiotic-resistant bacteria (superbugs).
+In 2007, researchers at the Mayo Clinic studied a new medical device and were surprised when they discovered that the sound waves it emitted could destroy four of the most dangerous types of antibiotic-resistant bacteria (superbugs) in vitro.

 How Does it Work?

-Microorganisms have protective shells and walls that are critical to their survival.
-A patented sound wave technique can rupture these shells, destroying the microorganism.
+Microorganisms have protective shells and cell walls that are critical to their survival.
+A patented sound wave technique ruptures these structures, effectively destroying the microorganisms.

 Click here to learn more about the Mayo Clinic Study.
-A follow-up study was conducted in 2010 at Winston-Salem State University to confirm these findings.
+A follow-up study conducted in 2010 at Winston-Salem State University confirmed these findings.
 Click here to learn more.

 Conclusions:

-• Sound waves can cause direct damage to bacterial cell walls
+• Sound waves cause direct damage to bacterial cell walls.

-• Impact the genetic code of the bacteria, making it less virulent
+• Alter the genetic code of bacteria, making them less virulent.

-• Decrease antibiotic resistance, making it more susceptible to therapeutic agents
+• Decrease antibiotic resistance, making bacteria more susceptible to therapeutic agents.

 Key Takeaway